Travel safely on your private yacht charter during health alerts

 The coronavirus pandemic has changed how we do many things including travel protocols designed to keep guests and crew safe.
 As lockdowns are lifting, we are here to provide you with the most up-to-date information about yacht charters, port openings, and social distancing practices during your superyacht vacation.
 Yachting is a contained way to travel for your family and guests.

 John Hopkins University & Medicine Coronavirus Resource Center has one of the best daily up-to-date travel information.
 Any visitors from states that are designated “Above Recommended Positivity”, which is above a 5% positive test rate, must either have a negative COVID 19 test 72 hours before entering, or quarantine on entrance for 14 days.

-We are committed to bringing you the latest official advice, updates on travel restrictions and Coronavirus-related yachting news to help you stay safe and informed while you’re planning your social distancing yacht charter and getting back on the water.
+We are committed to bringing you the latest official advice, updates on travel restrictions and Coronavirus-related yachting news to help you stay safe and informed while you’re browsing available yachts for charter and getting back on the water.